 Wholesale2b is also a good option if your store revolves around existing products since you can import more than one million products directly to your online store.

-BigCommerce claims that it offers highly secure payments, but the platform offers little in the way of proof.
+BigCommerce (and some Big Commerce reviews) claims that it offers highly secure payments and overall advanced security options, but the platform doesn’t do much to prove you that way.
 For better or worse, you don’t have much control over your online store’s security settings.
 There’s also no two-factor authentication for store owners, although this is something that the BigCommerce community is pushing hard for at the moment.

 The main thing that can be said for the platform’s security is that Pro users can migrate an SSL certificate from another hosting service.
 There are also a few anti-fraud apps, like NoFraud and Firewall, that you can use to increase the security of your online store and checkout process.